We know that cats are natural hunters, but what does the data tell us about cats and their prey – and how do we know if the data is reliable?

 The reusable content icon links to Google Drive folders containing text and images from the article.

 Cats and their natural predatory instincts pose an ethical dilemma for many pet owners.
+Explore this further in the article Cat fight.
 The Ethics thinking toolkit provides a structured framework for scaffolding student thinking about an ethical issue.

 If students decide to take action by creating safe bird feeding tables in their schools, the Connected article The takeaway table details how students gathered data on local birds and their dietary needs.